marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

   the optimizers to produce the best possible code.
-  If you must use a specific register, but your Machine Constraints do not provide sufficient control to select the specific register you want, local register variables may provide a solution (see :ref:`local-register--variables`).
+  If you must use a specific register, but your Machine Constraints do not provide sufficient control to select the specific register you want, local register variables may provide a solution (see :ref:`local-register-variables`).

 :samp:`{cvariablename}`
   Specifies a C lvalue expression to hold the output, typically a variable name.